Assemblymember Cecilia Aguiar-CurryMayor – Farmer – Businesswoman

 - California State Fair “2015 Champion of Technology Award”

-Mayor Cecilia Aguiar-Curry and the Winters City Council.
-In 2012 she was elected the first woman Mayor of Winters.
+In 2012, Cecilia was elected the first woman Mayor of Winters.